BrkRaw/brkraw/README.md

 - Upgraded feature to reduce burden on renaming according to BIDS standard.
 - Create BIDS file table with excel format to rename the file accordingly for BIDS standard.
-- If you need to crop data, you can also specify its range on excel file for each scan.
+- You can also crop the data automatically if you set the range on BIDS table excel file.
 - This will return also the BIDS_META_REF.json which allows you to input the template of BIDS json parser syntax
 - To learn more detail, please check our example [Jupyter Notebooks](https://github.com/dvm-shlee/bruker/blob/master/examples/BrkRaw_PythonAPI.ipynb).